Mixed subdivisions suitable for the Canny-Emiris formula: The case of -zonotopes

 for some $a_{ij} \in \mathbb{Z}_{>0}$.
 Let $V$ be the nonsingular matrix whose columns are the coordinates of the $v_j$ in the canonical basis of $\mathbb{Z}^n$ for $j = 1,\dots,n$ and consider it as a monomorphism of lattices $V: \mathbb{Z}^n \xrightarrow[]{} \mathbb{Z}^n$ of rank $n$.
 Let $e_1,\dots,e_n$ be the canonical basis of $\mathbb{Z}^n$.

 \begin{corollary} Let $\mathcal{A}'_0, \dots, \mathcal{A}'_n$ be the previous family of supports, then $\Res_{\mathcal{A}'} = \Res_{\mathcal{A}}^{|\det(V)|}$, where:

 \end{corollary}

 \begin{proof} Using Lemma \ref{lemmamonomrphism}, we can view the map $V: \mathbb{Z}^n \xrightarrow[]{} \mathbb{Z}^n$ as a monomorphism of lattices sending the canonical basis $e_i$ to $v_i$ for $i = 1,\dots,n$.
 The absolute value of the determinant $|\det(V)|$ is the index of the image.
-This last result happens after the reduction of $V$ to its Smith normal form \cite[Thm.
-2.3]{stanleysnf}. \end{proof}
+This last result follows from the reduction of $V$ to its Smith normal form \cite[Theorem 2.3]{stanleysnf}. \end{proof}